A brand new fancy clock for the glorious Republic of Venice

 If you arrive in St Mark’s Square when an hour is coming to its end, don’t be surprised to see everybody with their snout in the air: they’re looking at the famous “Do Mori” (two Moors) two huge statues so called because of the dark bronze they’re made of.

-Someone says they are two fishermen, but they are most likely primitive men reminding us of the perpetual and implacable passing of time.
+Someone says they are two fishermen or primitive men reminding us of the perpetual and implacable passing of time.

 At first glance, you might think there is something going wrong up there, since only one of the two actually moves.
 Never mind: that’s the old bearded guy, the one on the right, the symbol of the hour that almost over; the other one, on the left, the young guy symbol of the future will bang the hammer on the bell at the stroke of the new hour.